Vis-Nova-Labs/DappNodePackage-Arbitrum-Nitro/README.md

 # Arbitrum Nitro Full Node for Dappnode

-This repo allows you to run a Aribtrum full node on [Dappnode](https://dappnode.com).
-I (0xAtum) will support this repo until Dappnode's team decides to support it officially.
+This repo allows you to run an Aribtrum One Nitro Rolllup Full Node on [Dappnode](https://dappnode.com). ~~I (0xAtum) will support this repo until Dappnode's team decides to support it officially.~~

 ## Installation Prerequisites